eporocrail/Eltraco/README.md

   The outputs are switched using "Address" numbers 1 ..
 8.

   Table: Switches tab Interface - the last part of the IP-address is inserted into field "Bus"

-         The individual port number is inserted into field "Address" e.g. (192.168.0.201 port 3 is inserted as Bus 201 Address 3)
+         The individual port number is inserted into field "Address"

+         e.g. (192.168.0.201 port 3 is inserted as Bus 201 Address 3)

-  During testing it turned out that move orders from Rocrail arived so fast that an ongoing movement was interrupted. incoming turnout orders are stored into buffer.
+  During testing it turned out that move orders from Rocrail arived so fast that an ongoing movement was interrupted.
+Incoming turnout orders are stored into buffer.
 When ongoing movement is concluded, buffer is converted into turnout order.